chengchengcode/A2744-Archive/README.md

 I downloaded the Spitzer images.

+## Herschel

+A2744 has been observed by Herschel in [Herschel Lensing Survey](http://herschel.as.arizona.edu/hls/hls-deep/hls_deep_data_dr1.php).

 ## ALMA-continuum

-A2744 has been mapped by [ALMA Frontier Fields Survey](https://www.astro.puc.cl/~jgonzal/ALMA_FF.html) project, [ALMA lensing cluster survey](https://ui.adsabs.harvard.edu/abs/2019asrc.confE..64K/abstract) project, and some other projects.
+A2744 has been mapped by ALMA in the [ALMA Frontier Fields Survey](https://www.astro.puc.cl/~jgonzal/ALMA_FF.html) project, [ALMA lensing cluster survey](https://ui.adsabs.harvard.edu/abs/2019asrc.confE..64K/abstract) project, and some other projects.
 There are several SMGs in the north west and one SMG in the south.

 The 1.1mm mosaic fits and catalog can be found here: http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/A+A/597/A41#/browse